hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

-## CONFIGURING THE KUBERNETES WORKER NODES
+## STEP 9 - CONFIGURING THE KUBERNETES WORKER NODES

 In all 3 masters